FaustoLira/analyzing_cia_factbook_data_using_sql/README.md

 ---
 ## Dependency Versions

-You can import the Python environment in Anaconda using the python_env.yaml file.
+The Python environment used in this project can be set up in Anaconda using the python_env.yaml file.